Bolivia Trip Planner

 How much does it cost to travel to Bolivia

 Plan your trip to Bolivia with an estimated budget for your travel.
-The average daily cost of food in Bolivia is USD 47 per person.
-For a family of four, the cost of eating out is USD 188.
-For getting around Bolivia, you will need a rough figure of USD 54 per day.
+The average daily cost of food in Bolivia is USD 45 per person.
+For a family of four, the cost of eating out is USD 180.
+For accommodation, be ready to spend around USD 38 for a budget accommodation and USD 45 for a luxury hotel, per day, per person.
+For getting around Bolivia, you will need a rough figure of USD 49 per day.
 For detailed Bolivia trip cost calculator, use Bolivia Trip Planner.

 Average Price of a Luxury Trip in Bolivia